Sumo

 • Archive/Unarchive — Toggle wallet active status

-• Privacy Swap — Distribute funds privately between wallets
+• Privacy Swap — Move native assets or supported stablecoins privately between wallets

 • Swap Wallets — Rotate wallet assignments

-• Token Wash — Migrate tokens between wallet groups via swaps
+• Token Cleanup — Rebalance token holdings between wallet groups via swaps

 • Wrap/Unwrap — Convert between native and wrapped assets